complexdb/zincbase/README.md

 # TODO

 * Refactor so node and edge are their own class
-* Query all nodes (and edges) by attribute
+* Query all edges by attribute
-* Rules to say 'on change of attribute, run this small program and propagate changes'
+* Rules (observables) to say 'on change of attribute, run this small program and propagate changes'
 * * Will enable advanced simulation beginning with Abelian sandpile
 * to_csv method
-* To DOT, for visualization
+* To DOT, for visualization (integrate with github/anvaka/word2vec-graph)
 * utilize postgres as backend triple store
 * The to_csv/from_csv methods do not yet support node attributes.
-* Add relation extraction from arbitrary unstructured text
-* Add context to triple - that is interpreted by BERT/ULM/GPT-2 similar and put into an embedding that's concat'd to the KG embedding.
 * Reinforcement learning for graph traversal.

 # References & Acknowledgements